Annual Scholarly Paper Competition 2022 Cycle

 See also the Guidelines for Submissions for further information.

-The winner will be invited to read her/his paper during the Scholarly Papers Session at NOA's National Conference in January 2022 in St. Augustine, FL.
+The winner will be invited to read her/his paper during the Scholarly Papers Session at NOA's National Conference in January 2023 in Houston, TX.
 The Leland Fox Scholarly Paper Stipend of $500 will be awarded to the reader of a winning paper at the national conference.

 The winning paper will be published in The Opera Journal.